serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 ### Local Development Support

-One of the biggest challenges with developing serverless applications, is to run and test the application locally.
+One of the biggest challenges with developing serverless applications is to run and test the application locally.
 Since serverless applications are hosted on the cloud, it makes it very tedious to debug, test and develop code in an iterative manner.
-Although, all cloud providers and the Serverless Framework allows invoking one function at a time locally, the developer wishes to run the full application locally on thier machine.
+Although all cloud providers and the Serverless Framework allows invoking one function at a time locally, the developer wishes to run the full application locally on their machine.

 The Serverless Emulator emulates different cloud provider FaaS offerings (currently AWS Lambda or Google Cloud Functions) on your local machine in an offline-focused manner.
 It provides that missing piece of tooling that makes application development with serverless so productive and exciting.
 It enables deploying and invoking serverless functions without the need of a setting up and deploying your serverless application to the cloud provider.

-> Checkout the [Emulator source](https://github.com/serverless/emulator) for more details.
+> Check out the [Emulator source](https://github.com/serverless/emulator) for more details.

 ### Seamless Developer Experience

 To empower the developer with a great development experience, the Serverless Framework brings it all together in a very simple and intuitive interface: the `serverless run` command.

 The `serverless run` command, detects and installs or spins up the latest version of the Event Gateway and the Emulator.
-It provides an unified visual interface for the event-driven workflow for the application as they happen.
+It provides a unified visual interface for the event-driven workflow for the application as they happen.
 It provides an intuitive and decoupled interface for the services of an application to communicate with.

 In the sections that follow, we will use the example application to demonstrate these killer features.